chrishunt/practice-problems/README.md

 almost-twins
 ------------
-Given a binary search tree and a value X, find the node with value immediately greater than X.
+Given a binary search tree and a value `x`, find the node with value immediately greater than `x`.
+For example, given the following binary tree and value `x = 9`, your algorithm would return the root node with value `x = 10`.

+          10
+        /    \
+       7     15
+     /  \   /  \
+    4    9 11  20
+        /
+       8

 fibonacci
 ---------